Get data from Excel workbook files

 When you choose Import, any supported data in tables and/or a data model are imported into a new dataset in Power BI.
 If you have any Power View sheets, those will be re-created in Power BI as reports.

 You can continue editing your workbook.
 When your changes are saved, they’ll be synchronized with the dataset in Power BI, usually within about an hour.
-If you need more immediate gratification, you can just click Publish again, and your changes are exported right then and there.
-Any visualizations you have in reports and dashboards will be updated, too.
+If you need more immediate gratification, you can just click Publish again, and your changes are exported.
+Any visualizations you have in reports and dashboards will be updated, too, based on the following table.

 Choose this option if you’ve used Get & Transform data or Power Pivot to load data into a data model, or if your workbook has Power View sheets with visualizations you want to see in Power BI.